5 axis CNC machining

 High setup cost

-The initial setup cost of 5-axis machining is relatively high, with high-end industrial 5-axis machines costing up to £150,000 - £1,000,000.
+The initial setup cost of 5-axis machining is relatively high, with the 5 axis CNC machine price of a high-end industrial unit reaching up to £150,000 - £1,000,000.
 Their use is mostly practical for geometries that cannot accurately be machined via 3-axis machining.
 Compared to 3-axis milling, Mill-turning operations typically cost 25% more, Indexed 5-axis machining 65% more, and continuous machining 100% more.

 The difference in cost between indexed and continuous 5 axis CNC machining stems from the difference in the builds and complexities of their machines.
 Indexed 5 axis machines are less complex than continuous 5 axis machines.
 In these machines, the cutting operation occurs in three linear axes while the rotational axes serve to reposition the workpiece.
 The cutting pauses for rotational repositioning and resumes immediately after.
 Conversely, in continuous 5 axis machines, cutting proceeds in all five axes concurrently.